rugbyprof/3013-Algorithms/Lectures/BinaryTrees/README.md

 ## Binary Trees - Example Code

-#### None
+#### N/A

 # Warning

 This sample has some issues that I need to fix.
 I will get them fixed soon.

 To create a Makefile for your C++ project with the files `main.cpp`, `graphviz.h`, `graphviz.cpp`, and `bst.hpp`, you need to define a set of rules that tell `make` how to compile and link your program.
 Here's a basic example of what your Makefile might look like: